On-demand generation of dark-bright soliton trains in Bose-Einstein condensates: Dark-Bright soliton generation and dynamics

 \paragraph{\textbf{Out-of-phase background.}}

-The last parametric selection consists on a full-box configuration, i.e., $h^2+H^2=q_o^2$, with an OP background ($\theta=\pi/2$).
+The last parametric selection consists on a full-box configuration, i.e., $q_o^2=h^2(\sigma)+H^2(\sigma)$ [see eq.~\eqref{eq:sigma}], with an OP background ($\theta=\pi/2$).
 The analytical solutions for such an initial configuration were shown in Figs.~\ref{fig:roots_LhH_th_pi2}(c) and \ref{fig:roots_LhH_th_pi2}(h).
-Here, we choose as a case example $\sigma=5\pi/8$.
+Here, we choose as a case example $\sigma=5\pi/8$, with the relevant zeros pinpointed with red dots.

 In Fig.~\ref{fig:GPE_OP_h}(b) the five zeros corresponding to this particular initial configuration are depicted with a red circle.
-In Fig.~\ref{fig:GPE_OP_h}(a), the analytical solutions obtained using these zeros (dot-dashed lines) are compared to the numerical solutions (solid lines), obtained by solving the GPE.
+In Fig.~\ref{fig:GPE_OP_h}(a), the analytical solutions obtained using these zeros (dotted-dashed lines) are compared to the numerical solutions (solid lines), obtained by solving the CGPE.
 Both solutions almost fall on top of each other.
 Most of the discrepancies found here can be attributed as in the preceding sections to the presence of a finite background, as well as DB-DB soliton interactions.
-In Fig.~\ref{fig:GPE_OP_h}(a), the most extreme case is that of $k_2=1.0381-i0.0127$, where the dark component of the DB soliton cannot be identified.
+In Fig.~\ref{fig:GPE_OP_h}(a), the most extreme case is that of $k_2=1.0381$~-~$i0.0127$, where the dark component of the DB soliton cannot be identified.
 This is a direct consequence of the fact that $\Re k_2\approx1$, as discussed in Sec.~\ref{sec:full_box_analytic}.
 Additionally, the corresponding bright part of $k_2$ is disturbed by the spreading of the finite background.